Tuition and Funding

 Please note that you should NOT consider Teaching Assistantships as a source for guaranteed income.
 The Department is not in a position to consider financial need in the process of TA appointments.

-Click here to be taken to the online application form.
+Click here for 2017W online application form.